Balancing Forecast Accuracy and Switching Costs in Online Optimization of Energy Management Systems

 Furthermore, it is observed that the presence of switching costs has a significant impact on the relation of performance to the commitment period.
 The optimization score without switching costs is optimal with shorter commitment periods, while the addition of switching costs adds more fluctuation to this relationship.
 Similar findings are devised from the average-case analysis in \Cref{sec:deterministic_optimization}, where higher switching costs can potentially lead to a formation of a minimum beyond lowest commitment period.
 The optimal commitment period remains at 1 for the point forecast, while the stochastic forecast enables an optimal performance at a longer commitment period.
 This observation is notable as, conventionally, the best performance is achieved with the shortest revision periods.
 This observation is also consistent with the theoretical analysis in \Cref{sec:stochastic_optimization}, as the stochastic optimization reduces sensitivity to forecast errors, leading to a more stable performance.

-These observations are supported by the correlation coefficients in the tables \ref*{tab:corr_mae_mac} and \ref*{tab:corr_es_emd_stochastic} with the correlation coefficients between the forecast properties and the optimization scores.
+These observations are supported by the correlation coefficients in the \Cref{tab:corr_metrics} with the correlation coefficients between the forecast properties and the optimization scores.
 The accuracy metrics are in positive correlation with the optimization score.
 When switching costs are factored in, the inverse correlation between the vertical stability and the cost becomes less pronounced.
 Yet, the correlation between the horizontal stability and the cost changes from negative to positive correlation when switching costs are included.